Takakiriy/typrm/README.md

     typrm check __FileName__

-## Checking the contents of a file using the file-template tag
+## file-template tag: checks the contents of the file

 You can check that the contents of another file match the settings.